VCU-CS-Capstone/CS-25-326-agent-journey-replay-dvr/Status Reports/Status Report Fall Week 12.md

 **Faculty Advisor:Rachita Sowle**

 ## 1) Accomplishments this week ##
-   - Add to our website
+   - Added pages to website and add polish
-   - Finish poster
+   - Finished poster

 ## 2) Milestones to be completed next week ##
-   - Have something code related for our sponsors
+   - Begin working on program to get data off Google Analytics
+   - Work on program to replay session data via Playwright

 ## 3) Issues, problems or concerns ##
-   - none so far
+   - None